MDP in Teacher Education

 The programme highlights include first-hand experience of Finnish school with classroom observation, and high-quality thesis supervision by professionals with expertise in research, teacher training and teaching in school.

 The intensive collaboration between the Faculty of Education and the Teacher Training School of the University of Tampere provides our students with an indispensable knowledge of the integration of theory and practice in education.

 The programme gives competencies to work with development of curricula, learning environments, instruction, and schools.
 Its focus is on the development of well-being of the school community, quality of learning, and research-based teaching.
 It gives insight and competencies to utilize the best elements of the Finnish education system in various cultural contexts.

-Graduates are able to work not only as traditional teachers but also as mentors, and organisers and developers of learning.
+Graduates are able to work also as mentors, organisers, and developers of learning.
 They have the qualifications to develop innovative educational practices, curricula, and schools, and build better opportunities for our children and youth.*

 *) The programme is designed for qualified teachers who wish to expand their professional expertise.
-It does not lead to a teaching qualification.
+It does not lead to a teaching qualification in any country.

 Postgraduate study opportunities